-There is never ample time to see everything that a city has to offer, especially to a curious traveler.
+There is never ample time to see everything that a city has to offer, especially for a curious traveler.
 One must choose what one should spend time on to get the essence of the city.
 So, here is my list of things to do in Victoria BC Canada if you have 2 days there as I had.

 Historic Places in Victoria BC Canada

 Legislative Assembly of BC

 Victoria BC is the capital of British Columbia, so it obviously houses the legislative assembly here.
-The building is a 120-year-old British Era building and is popularly called parliament building.
+The building is a 120-year-old British Era building and is popularly called the parliament building.
 It looks beautiful when it is lit up in the evening.

 Do take its free guided tour that tells you all the stories of the exhibits.
 You must hear the anecdotes it’s architect Ratternbury who lied to get the contract and how he was later killed by his wife or her lover.

-Must see here is the red colored legislative assembly hall.
+Must see here the red-colored legislative assembly hall.

 The Iconic Empress Hotel

-You can not miss the impressive Empress Hotel built in the first decade of 20th CE for the businessmen visiting Victoria Canada.
+You can not miss the impressive Empress Hotel built in the first decade of the 20th CE for the businessmen visiting Victoria Canada.
 It is a Fairmont group hotel now after a 2017 renovation.
 You can take a walk around the lobby area and restaurant.
 I was fascinated to see an India connection here.
 There is a Bengal Room that earlier used to be Bengal Lounge.
 A library here has some vintage books.

 High tea at The Empress Hotel is highly recommended, I guess it is a British tradition that many places try to keep alive.

 Located 20 minutes’ walk from downtown, this small castle is charming, to say the least.
 You can go around and take a look at how people lived, however, remember it was not always a castle.
-The building has seen many avatars like a bank, a hospital, a college and now a tourist attraction.
+The building has seen many avatars like a bank, a hospital, a college, and now a tourist attraction.

 As of now, it is maintained as if a rich noble family lived here.

 Museums in Victoria BC Canada